lembn/CLUNKS/README.md

 The overall service will be broken down into three distinct exeuctable programs.
 First the client, a C# .NET5 Console Application that will connect to the server provide a user with all the means necessary to communicate with other server-users.

 Then there is the server program itself.
 The server is a C# ASP.NET Worker Service that can be built down into a Windows Service or daemon (appropriate to the operating system of the build machine) and executed once to run for long periods of time, and serve clients.
 The server will manage the user database and also will act as a secure 'middle-man' for the encryption so that users only ever need to store one asymmetric key (managed by the client program).
 While the default server and client are written in C#, all the server program does is expose a socket on its machine and process the data coming into that socket in a certain way.
-This means that theoretically, any program could be created in any language to connect to a **CLUNKS** server, so long as it followed the correct protocols and presented data in the right way (otherwise the new client would be rejected by the server).
+This means that theoretically, any program could be created in any language to connect to a CLUNK Server, so long as it followed the correct protocols and presented data in the right way (otherwise the new client would be rejected by the server).
 In a practical sense, the possibilites could range from a user creating their own simplified version of the **CLUNKS** client; to a user intergrating **CLUNKS** into a whole different application, so long as they had access to a server.
 Likewise, along with the server being openly acessible, the server is written abstracly enough that it could be implemented into a WAN - despite being targeted for a LAN configuration.
-This would simply involve hosting a **CLUNKS** server on a web server machine, allowing it to be accessed by any client with an internet connection.
+This would simply involve hosting a CLUNKS Server on a web server machine, allowing it to be accessed by any client with an internet connection.

 Finally there is the support program: ClunksEXP.
 The server is configured using `.exp` files, which are a configuration on `XML` that allows users to configure user accounts, entities on the server and different user privelleges.
 When the server is run, it can be told to load an `.exp` configuration into itself, which it will do, reconfiguring the server to whatever was defined in the `.exp` file.
 This not only makes different configurations easy and quick to change, but also makes them easy to share.
 If the server ran soley from a database file, the only way a configuration could be used twice is if the database was reconstructed, which could easily become a long and tedious task; or copied and shared, which could potentially take up very large amounts of disk space. `.exp` files are lightweight, and can be created and edited withing ClunksEXP, making server configuration and reconfiguration simple and easy and allowing server admins to easily share configurations between each other if they wish to do so.